 - Experience with traditionally marginalized populations – You have experience working with and valuing people who our system often has not likely because you are a person of color or because you have deep, immersive experience working with African American and Latinx communities.

 - Education and years of experience – Successful candidates will have real-world experience practicing the elements listed above.
 This is more important to us than any specific degree.
-We are looking for previous evidence of success in communications in alignment with the goals outlined above.
+We are looking for previous evidence of success in alignment with the work outlined above.